Real Estate MSc

 30 credits

-This module develops students' understanding, knowledge and critical appraisal abilities over a wide range of valuation approaches and methods, and appraisal techniques commonly used in both UK and global valuation practice.
+This module develops your understanding, knowledge and critical appraisal abilities over a wide range of valuation approaches and methods, and appraisal techniques commonly used in both UK and global valuation practice.
 There are two distinct teaching blocks with supporting tutorials and practice scenarios exercises covering essential valuation and appraisal skills, including an introduction to Information and Communication Technology to support valuation modelling.
 The module also develops a critical analysis of approaches to valuations and valuation instructions in the global environment.

-Research Project
+Research Project and Methods

-This final module provides students the opportunity to design and execute an original research capstone project related to their own real estate interests.
-They will develop a theoretically informed body of work that integrates both theory and practice.
-It may take the form of a dissertation, a practice project, design or experiment based project.
-Following submission students present their findings at a Masters Students Conference.
+You will develop an original research project related to your own real estate interests that integrates both theory and practice.
+It may take the form of a dissertation, a practice project, design, or experiment-based project.

 Land Use, Planning and Development